Skip To Content

 “participant” means a party and any other person with a right to participate in the proceeding or a portion of the proceeding; (participant)

-“patient” does not include the member; (patient)
+“patient” does not include the registrant; (patient)

 “patient health record” means a record in any form kept by a registered health professional in the course of providing services to a patient; (dossier médical du patient)